APNA Safety Statement / Duty of Care

 Our Safety Statement / Duty of Care is a living document that will continue to evolve.

-APNA is working closely with the Kentucky International Convention Center, conference hotels, and all service providers to create a healthy and safe environment for this year’s Annual Conference.
+APNA is working closely with the Long Beach Convention and Entertainment Center, conference hotels, and all service providers to create a healthy and safe environment for this year’s Annual Conference.
 As national and state recommendations change, APNA will continue to adapt.

 APNA will comply with all applicable requirements from federal, state, and local health authorities.
 The responsibility for a safe and healthy environment is shared among APNA, the convention center, conference hotels, vendors, and attendees.
-Towards this end, conference attendees are expected to also comply with all applicable requirements from federal, state, and local health authorities, and in addition, are expected to adhere to and abide by any safety precautions APNA has implemented to protect against the spread of COVID-19 such as physical distancing, mask wearing, hand sanitization, adherence to pathway signage, self-monitoring, and self-reporting.
+Towards this end, conference attendees are expected to also comply with all applicable requirements from federal, state, and local health authorities, and in addition, are expected to adhere to and abide by any safety precautions APNA has implemented to protect against the spread of COVID-19 such as proof of vaccination and/or testing requirement, physical distancing, mask wearing, hand sanitization, adherence to pathway signage, self-monitoring, and self-reporting.

 APNA will continue to monitor the available guidance and update this information as needed.

-By attending and participating in the APNA 35th Annual Conference in Louisville, KY, registrants agree to abide by and engage in safety precautions APNA has implemented to protect against the spread of COVID-19, which may include wearing a mask, hand sanitization, appropriate physical distancing, adherence to pathway signage, self-monitoring, and self-reporting.
+By attending and participating in the APNA 36th Annual Conference in Long Beach, CA, registrants agree to abide by and engage in safety precautions APNA has implemented to protect against the spread of COVID-19, which may include wearing a mask, hand sanitization, appropriate physical distancing, adherence to pathway signage, self-monitoring, and self-reporting.
 We ask that you do not attend the conference if you are ill or have been recently exposed to or experience symptoms of COVID-19.
 As with our Code of Conduct, refusal to adhere to these policies and abide by these precautions may result in immediate removal from the conference and cancellation of your registration without refund.

 On-site Safety Precautions